 Stitch a line along the top to create a double eyelid for the sock sloth and give it a relax and take-it-easy look.

-Sew the nose button on and embroidery the smiling mouth to the face to complete the head of the sock sloth.
+After that, sew the nose button on and embroidery the smiling mouth to the face to complete the head of the sock sloth.

-Sew around to join the head to the body.
+Make slip stitches to join the head to the body.

 To finish off with the last part of sewing, sew to attach the arms to the body to complete the sock sloth.

 Spray water to the completed sock sloth to erase all the water-soluble marker’s mark.
 Leave it overnight to dry out and Smie the sock sloth is free to go anywhere you bring him to.